City, State, Zip

 at least $25 to discourage sale to research labs.
 Please DO take the time to

-interview each and every prospective owner; the Humane Society or any rescue
+interview each and every prospective owner; you local animal shelter or any

-organization can help you with what types of questions to ask.
-And please have
+rescue organization can help you with what types of questions to ask.
+And

 Your Telephone Number